Devils defenseman John Moore removed from ice on stretcher | WHIZ News

 NEWARK, N.J.
-(AP) — New Jersey Devils defenseman John Moore was removed from the ice on a stretcher during Saturday’s game against the Washington Capitals.
+(AP) — New Jersey Devils defenseman John Moore was removed from the ice on a stretcher during Saturday’s game against the Washington Capitals and the injury does not appear as serious as initially feared.

+The team did not provide specifics, only saying he was taken to a local hospital for evaluation.

+“The good news is he’s being released from the hospital,” Devils coach John Hynes said.
+“That’s a positive direction for him.”

 He was strapped to a board and several Devils steadied the stretcher as Moore was lowered onto it 3:10 into the game.